kshill/nd082/README.md

 1. After packer completes the build task, a new packer built OS image called "UbuntuWebServer_Packer" will exist in the packer-rg resource group.

 ### Configure Terraform

-1. Navigate to the "C1 - Azure Infrastructure Operations/project/starter_files/IaC" directory.
+1. Navigate to the "nd082" directory.
 1. Create a new file called **terraform.tfvars** in the directory.
 1. Open the **terraform.tfvars** file with a text editor and add the following to file.
 Replace all identifiers between the quotes with the actual values.
-You can set the instance_count to the number of instance that you would like to run behind the loadbalancer.
+1. Two instances will be created based on the configuration below.
+Modify the instance_count variable if you would like to increase or decrease the number of instances.

     ```dotnetcli
     clientid = "<Application (client) ID>"